Simon-f1sh/Roommates-Finder/ReadMe.md

 ## User Story/Use Case:
 ### User
-- All users must sign up/login to access the app.
+- All users must sign up/login with Google account to access the app.
 - In the app, users will be able to view other user profiles by searching on the main page.
 - The aim is to provide users with a private, safe environment to look for roommates.
 - Administrators are authorized to delete accounts with the consideration of protecting the application environment as secured, civilized.